fetzu/memoire-iotbs/jbono_MEMOIRE_01-StateOfTheArt.md

 [^113]: « a term that describes generically the growing fear of
-    subversion and the extreme measures to counter it, that developed and heightened from the end of World War II to the early 1950s ».
+    subversion and the extreme measures to counter it, that developed and heightened from the end of World War II to the early 1950s »
-    Alan Nadel, *Containment Culture: American Narratives,
+    \[Alan Nadel, *Containment Culture: American Narratives,
     Postmodernism, and the Atomic Age*, Durham/London, Duke University Press, 1995, p.
-71.
+71\].

 [^114]: « Historical Highlights.
 The permanent standing House Committee
     on Un-American Activities », History, Art & Archives.
-United States House of Representatives, <http://history.house.gov/>, consulté le
+United States House of Representatives, <http://history.house.gov/> (consulté le
-    04.12.2016
+    04.12.2016).

 [^115]: Au moment de sa création, le champ principal d’investigation
     était les groupes fascistes ; champ qui va ensuite se modifier au